Redacted report offers little insight into altercation during campus protest

 After multiple requests, the University of Illinois Police Department released a heavily redacted incident report detailing its investigation of an altercation between a graduate student and two conservative students during a protest on campus.

 On Nov.
-16, police responded to a "disorderly subject" call at the Alma Mater, where Tariq Khan allegedly had charged the students, both members of Turning Point USA, after interpreting a comment as a threat against his children.
+16, police responded to a "disorderly subject" call at the university, where Tariq Khan allegedly had charged the students, both members of Turning Point USA, after interpreting a comment as a threat against his children.

 Khan allegedly tried to punch toward one student and grabbed the other’s phone, running away with it, according to news reports.
 Despite protesters' attempts to convince Khan to give the phone back to the student, he threw it to the ground and ran away.